GoogleChrome/developer.chrome.com/site/en/blog/extension-news-october-2023/index.md

 - We've revamped the [Samples landing page](/docs/extensions/samples/).
 You can now filter by API, permission, and type, making it easier to locate specific samples.
 This enhancement was a collaborative effort with our Summer of Code intern, Xuezhou Dai.
 Read about his experience in [this blog post](/blog/google-summer-of-code-and-chrome-extensions/).
 - [Using your Google Analytics account with the Chrome Web Store](/docs/webstore/google-analytics/) describes how to view Google Analytics 4 for your Chrome Web Store listing, complementing the data provided by the Developer Dashboard.
 This guide provides steps to opt into Google Analytics, monitor ad performance, track conversions, and grant other accounts access to Google Analytics data.
 - We published a new guide on [how cookies and web storage APIs](/docs/extensions/mv3/storage-and-cookies/) work in Chrome extensions.
 It includes all you need to know about [Privacy Sandbox](/docs/privacy-sandbox/) as an extension developer.
-- We write two articles on how to integrate testing in your extension projects: [Testing extensions](/docs/extensions/mv3/automated-testing/) covers general guidance and best practices across a number of popular frameworks and [Using Puppeteer](/docs/extensions/mv3/tut_puppeteer-testing/) demonstrates how to write end-to-end tests for your extension.
+- We launched new articles on how to integrate testing in your extension projects: [Testing extensions](/docs/extensions/mv3/automated-testing/) covers general guidance and best practices across a number of popular frameworks and [Using Puppeteer](/docs/extensions/mv3/tut_puppeteer-testing/) demonstrates how to write end-to-end tests for your extension.

 ### More updates {: #doc-others }

 - We've rewritten the [Declarative Net Request API](/docs/extensions/reference/declarativeNetRequest/) guidance in a way that paints a clearer picture of how to implement declarative rulesets.
 - We added more guidance for [migrating remotely hosted code to Manifest V3](/docs/extensions/migrating/improve-security/).
-Plus, to minimize the risk of encountering issues during the release, we offer strategies [Publishing your Manifest V3 extension](/docs/extensions/migrating/publish-mv3/) in stages.
+Plus, to minimize the risk of encountering issues during the release, we offer strategies for [Publishing your Manifest V3 extension](/docs/extensions/migrating/publish-mv3/) in stages.
 - Learn how to connect to a [WebSocket in your extension's service worker](/docs/extensions/mv3/tut_websockets/).
+- We expanded our [Get Help guide](/docs/extensions/support-feedback/) to include more detailed instructions on how to file a bug, keep track of existing issues, request new features, and more.

 ### Coming soon... {: #coming-soon-docs }